utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-trim-white-space.md

 // "Gotta Catch 'Em All.      "
 ```

-## Vanilla JavaScript delete whitespace at the end
+## Vanilla JavaScript deletes whitespace at the end

 Yes, you guessed it right.
-The `trimEnd` method will delete the extra whitespace at a strings ending.
+The `trimEnd` method will delete the extra whitespace at the strings ending.

 ```js
 const quote = "  Gotta Catch 'Em All.      ";